Hi. I'm Donna J Davis, and I understand.

 So I learned how to put myself at the top of my priority list, and when I did that, everything changed.
 This was so foreign to me.
 I thought I was being selfish, but after hearing the cancer diagnosis for the fourth time, I knew what I had been doing was definitely not working.
 It was time to make changes to regain my health, my balance, and my joy.

 I started doing more research into anxiety and chronic stress.
-I kept reading about how CBD (cannabidiol) oil can help the body with anxiety.
-I tried several brands and finally found what I believe is the best available (organic, grown in USA, no fillers, etc.).
-This CBD oil was life-changing for me.
-It was the missing piece.
+I kept reading about how various adaptogen herbs can help lower stress and how CBD and hemp-based supplements can help balance the body.
+These supplements were life-changing for me.
+I had found the missing piece.
 My anxiety went from an 8 to a 1 or 2 and my panic attacks completely stopped.

 I have had a local service business for the past 17 years, yet I knew that there was something greater that I was here to do.